 Pachelbel's Canon is one of the most requested songs for weddings.
 It is a strict canon of the unison for three parts with basso continuo.
 Unfortunately, cellists hate this piece because it has an incredibly boring cello part.
 All the other instruments get to play interesting melodies, but the cellist is stuck playing the same 8 notes forever.
 But in this arrangement, the cellist finally gets his revenge.
 A single solo cellist, with the help of a looping microphone, plays all 4 lines of the canon simultaneously.
-At the end, the melody is symbolically buried beneath a furious repeat of the bass line.
+At the end, the cellist vamps through a whole series of popular tunes that follow the same chord progressions, and finally the original melody is symbolically buried beneath a furious repeat of the bass line.
 This does not use any pre-recording or post-mixing; everything can be performed live.
 No need for violins here: the cello does it all!IMPORTANT: This arrangement requires the use of a microphone and a layered looper pedal.

 The musician plays certain measures into the looper and those measures repeat while the musician plays other lines.
 The musician layers multiple loops to build up 4 different parts, and erases certain lines partway through the performance.
-This arrangement was originally written for an acoustic cello and a TC Helicon Ditto Mic Looper Pedal, but there are many other brands that should work.
+This arrangement was originally written for an acoustic cello and a freestanding microphone looper pedal; I have performed it with a TC Helicon Ditto Mic Looper Pedal and a Boss RC-30, but there are many other brands that should work.
 The looper must have the following functions:

 - Rec: start recording a new layer.

 - Play: stop recording, play all layers that are in memory, and continue looping.